MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/data-retention-overview.md

 > - [!INCLUDE [cc-preview-features-definition](../../includes/cc-preview-features-definition.md)]
 > - For public preview, only non-production environments are allowed for previewing the long-term data retention feature.
 Production and Dataverse for Teams environments can't be used with this feature.
 > - No additional Power Platform licensing requirement is required to experience this feature during the preview.
-> - When the feature is generally available (GA), note the following requirements to use all long term data retention features:
+> - When the feature is generally available (GA), you must meet one of the following two requirements to use all long term data retention features:
->   - Dynamics 365 customer engagement app customer.
+>   - Be a licensed Dynamics 365 customer engagement app customer.
->   - Power Apps customer with a [managed environment](/power-platform/admin/managed-environment-overview).
+>   - Be a licensed Power Apps customer with a [managed environment](/power-platform/admin/managed-environment-overview).
->   - Customers who don't meet either requirement can continue to create a data retention policy, but the policy is disabled.
-You must meet one of the requirements to enable the policy to run.
+>   - Customers who don't meet either requirement can continue to create data retention policies, but the policies are disabled.
+You must meet one of the requirements to enable the policies to run.
 > - Pricing information for long term data retention will be available at general availability.

 Watch this video to learn about Dataverse long term data retention.